IN SWEET AUBURN

 FLATS AT THE INDIE

-HDDC is introducing a pilot Long Term Affordable Shared Equity Homeownership Program.
-HDDC is selling (5) Deed Restrictive Homeownership units at this Old Fourth Ward property an affordable rate that will last forever.
+HDDC is introducing a pilot Long Term Affordable Shared Equity Homeownership Program and selling Deed Restrictive Homeownership units at this Old Fourth Ward property, at an affordable rate that will last forever.